nataliepo/Tydget/README.md

 ## Examples
 The examples/ directory has a few Tydget examples, including some with in-line styles.
 Warning: these styles are loud and natalified and I would love for someone to improve them  or provide alternatives. :)

+# What if I have questions?
+Go to the 'Issues' tab and ask!